 Call For Papers

-Include the full name and contact information of all participants.
+- Include full name and contact information of all participants, including e-mail.

 - Indicate whether your presenters will be requiring A/V equipment.

 - CTSA guidelines require that those making proposals ordinarily be associate or full members in good standing with their dues paid up.
 Anyone with an associate or full membership application on file can also submit a proposal if they expect to be accepted for membership in the upcoming June convention.

 - No member may present a paper/respond to a paper/participate on a panel more than once at a given convention, with the exception of members of under-represented groups.